flytbase/flytdocs/source/docs/Tutorials/FlytSim/OnboardApps.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 FlytSim package comes with Demo apps which can be executed to do simple navigation tasks.
 Currently, CPP and Python based FlytAPIs are available, hence DemoApps for both CPP and Python have been provided.
+All the sample apps can be found at our `github link`_.

 Demo App 1
 ----------